Edit

 Accelerating distributed GPU training with InfiniBand

-As the number of VMs training a model increases, the time required to train that model should decrease.
-The decrease in time, ideally, should be linearly proportional to the number of training VMs.
-For instance, if training a model on one VM takes 100 seconds, then training the same model on two VMs should ideally take 50 seconds.
+As you increase the number of VMs training a model, the time required to train that model should decrease.
+The decrease in time should be linearly proportional to the number of training VMs.
+For instance, if training a model on one VM takes 100 seconds, then training the same model on two VMs should take 50 seconds.
 Training the model on four VMs should take 25 seconds, and so on.

-InfiniBand can be an important factor in attaining this linear scaling.
+InfiniBand can help you attain this linear scaling.
 InfiniBand enables low-latency, GPU-to-GPU communication across nodes in a cluster.
 InfiniBand requires specialized hardware to operate.
 Certain Azure VM series, specifically the NC, ND, and H-series, now have RDMA-capable VMs with SR-IOV and InfiniBand support.
 These VMs communicate over the low latency and high-bandwidth InfiniBand network, which is much more performant than Ethernet-based connectivity.
 SR-IOV for InfiniBand enables near bare-metal performance for any MPI library (MPI is used by many distributed training frameworks and tooling, including NVIDIA's NCCL software.)
 These SKUs are intended to meet the needs of computationally intensive, GPU-accelerated machine learning workloads.
 For more information, see Accelerating Distributed Training in Azure Machine Learning with SR-IOV.

-Typically, VM SKUs with an "r" in their name contain the required InfiniBand hardware, and those without an "r" typically do not. ("r" is a reference to RDMA, which stands for remote direct memory access.)
-For instance, the VM SKU Standard_NC24rs_v3 is InfiniBand-enabled, but the SKU Standard_NC24s_v3 is not.
+Typically, VM SKUs with an "r" in their name contain the required InfiniBand hardware, and those without an "r" typically don't. ("r" is a reference to RDMA, which stands for remote direct memory access.)
+For instance, the VM SKU Standard_NC24rs_v3 is InfiniBand-enabled, but the SKU Standard_NC24s_v3 isn't.
 Aside from the InfiniBand capabilities, the specs between these two SKUs are largely the same.
-Both have 24 cores, 448-GB RAM, 4 GPUs of the same SKU, etc. Learn more about RDMA- and InfiniBand-enabled machine SKUs.
+Both have 24 cores, 448-GB RAM, 4 GPUs of the same SKU, and so on.
+Learn more about RDMA- and InfiniBand-enabled machine SKUs.

 Warning